Section Format

 Each of these PARTS is further divided into five Subpart levels.

-The first Subpart level is known as an Article.
-An Article number consists of the PART Number (either 1, 2, or 3) followed by a period and the two-digit Article number.
-In addition, the title must be UPPERCASE and surrounded by TTL Tags.
+The first Subpart (SPT) level is known as an Article.
+An Article number consists of the PART Number (either 1, 2, or 3) followed by a period and an Article number.
+In addition, the title must be UPPERCASE and surrounded by Title (TTL) tags.

 Illustration of a Level 1 Supart Title